maiiku/pygawrapper/README.md

     ...
     ```

-**OR**
+    b) **or** you can tell pygawrapper to extand `request` object with `tracker`.

-4a. you can also tell pygawrapper to extand `request` object with `tracker`.
     The advantage of that apprach is that you get access to pygawrapper function from request regardsless of user authentication, with Google Analitycs session/visitor data preserved.
 To achive this you should add following line to your Django settings:
     ```
     PYGA_SET_REQUEST_TRACKER = True
     ```